Robin Bronk

 Chief Executive Officer

-Bronk created the Spotlight Initiative, a division of The Creative Coalition that produces and supports films with messages important to the domestic and global agendas.
-Through The Creative Coalition’s Spotlight Initiative, Bronk has created partnerships with the leading independent film distributors and producers including HBO, Weinstein Company, Oscilloscope, Focus Features, Samuel Goldwyn Films, Paladin, Participant, Baltimore Films, Abramorama, Incognito, Original Media, Roadside Attractions, and ATO Pictures among others.
+Under Bronk’s leadership, TCC started the Spotlight Initiative, a program that produces and supports films with important social messages.
+Through the Spotlight Initiative, Bronk has created partnerships with the leading independent film distributors and producers including HBO, Oscilloscope, Focus Features, Samuel Goldwyn Films, Paladin, Participant, Baltimore Films, Abramorama, Incognito, Original Media, Roadside Attractions, and ATO Pictures among others.

-She is an author and public speaker and most recently produced the feature film airing on Showtime, Poliwood, directed by Academy Award-winner Barry Levinson.
+She is an author and public speaker and produced the Showtime feature film, Poliwood, directed by Academy Award-winner Barry Levinson.
 She has also produced several award-winning Public Service Announcement campaigns.
-Bronk serves as spokesperson for The Creative Coalition and is a frequent speaker and communicator on the role of the entertainment industry in public advocacy campaigns.
-She has been featured in The New York Times, Wall Street Journal, International Herald Tribune, Los Angeles Times, People, Boston Globe, The Washington Post; and has been a guest of “The O’Reilly Factor”, “Hardball”, “Scarborough Country”, as well as CNN, MSNBC, CNBC, NPR, PBS, New York 1 and other broadcast outlets as well as a frequent contributor to The Huffington Post.
+Bronk serves as spokesperson for TCC and is a speaks on the role of the entertainment industry in public advocacy campaigns.
+She has been in The New York Times, Wall Street Journal, International Herald Tribune, Los Angeles Times, People, Boston Globe, The Washington Post; and has been a guest of “The O’Reilly Factor”, “Hardball”, “Scarborough Country”, as well as CNN, MSNBC, CNBC, NPR, PBS, New York 1 and other broadcast outlets as well as a contributor to The Huffington Post.

-a PSA campaign for girls and body image.
+She was selected to be a participant in the 2010 and 2011 Fortune’s Most Powerful Women Conferences.
+She is the recipient of the 2011 Gracie Award for producing Watch What You Watch, a PSA campaign for girls and body image.
 Bronk received the 2010 Artivist Award for her leadership in the arts and activism and the Honorary Trailblazer Award at the 2011 Woodstock Film Festival.
 She has edited two books, “Art & Soul” (Hearst Communications) and “If You Had Five Minutes With the President” (Harper Collins).
-Bronk also pens a weekly “Five Minutes…” column for The Hill newspaper.
+Bronk also penned a weekly “Five Minutes…” column for The Hill newspaper.
 During the summer of 2011, Ms. Bronk began hosting a weekly segment on independent film for New York City’s leading radio station, WBAI-FM.

 Bronk played a leading role in APCO’s work with the MCI Foundation.
 As an on-loan executive, she served as the interim director of the foundation, managing its multi-million dollar philanthropic grant-making program.
 Besides MCI, Bronk’s clients also included the ASCAP Leiber & Stoller Music Scholarship Fund, Planned Parenthood Federation of America, the National Geographic Society, the Recording Industry Association of America, National Council of Jewish Women and American Forest Foundation.